DIY Picket Fence Construction: Step-by-Step Guide

 Setting Posts in Concrete for Stability

-- Check for vertical alignment and make adjustments as needed.
+- Check vertical alignment and brace posts during curing.

 Ensuring Your Fence Posts Are Level